vmware/vic-product/docs/user_doc/vic_app_dev/photon_cert_custom.md

 **Prerequisites**

-- You have a known user ID that has at least the Developer role in the `default-project` in vSphere Integrated Containers Management Portal.
+- You have a known user account that has at least the Developer role in the `default-project` in vSphere Integrated Containers Management Portal.
 - You have an instance of Docker Engine running on your local sytem.
 - You installed the CA certificate for vSphere Integrated Containers Registry in your local Docker client.
 For information about how to install the registry certificate in a Docker client, see [Install the  vSphere Integrated Containers Registry Certificate](configure_docker_client.md#registry).
 - For simplicity, this example uses a VCH that was deployed with the `--no-tlsverify` option.
 If your VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.
 For information about how to connect a Docker client to a VCH that uses full TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch).